 The 25-year-old insisted that he is only just hitting his peak and is hoping to win more trophies with the Blues in the future, adding his past years at the club have been special

-The 25-year-old joined the west London outfit as a teenager in 2006 for a fee of £16 million, with the club having to pay Manchester United £12m after they had an agreement to sign the midfielder first.
+The 25-year-old joined the west London outfit as a teenager in 2006 for a fee of 16 million pounds, with the club having to pay Manchester United 12 million after the Red Devils had an agreement to sign the midfielder first.

 Since then, the Nigerian has gone on to make 261 appearances for the Blues, starting in 213, but has only netted twice.